singer-io/tap-surveymonkey/README.md

     -   Surveys
     -   Responses
     -   Simplified Responses
+    -   Survey Details

 -   Outputs the schema for each resource
 -   Incrementally pulls data based on the input state

 To pull all surveys, the configuration parameters `access_token` and `start_date` are required.

-To pull responses or simplified responses for a survey, the configuration parameters `access_token`, `start_date`, and `survey_id` are required.
 The parameter `page_size` _(default: 50, max: 100)_ is optional to adjust the response-size for faster response times or larger batches thereby and reduced number of API-calls.

 The [surveys](https://developer.surveymonkey.com/api/v3/#surveys-id-details) and [responses](https://developer.surveymonkey.com/api/v3/#surveys-id-responses-bulk) resources will pull data in the form described on the SurveyMonkey API docs.